Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 That scenario is typically an industrial air compressor installation.

 As it pertains to the fairly small pancake, twin tank, oval tank horizontal tank compressors, for all practical purposes, the tank shape is immaterial.
+Sometimes, you may wish to connect two air tanks together.

 New comment?
 New question?
 Please add it here along with photos to help others help you with your compressor and equipment problem!